The killing of PM Olof Palme: Part I (DRAFT)

 An attempt to make sense of the January 1986 ACC/SOPS document and the December 1985 ACC/SOPS document bringing up the upcoming assassination of Swedish PM Olof Palme (28 February 1986).

 Prime Minister Olof Palme 28 September 1984 (Photo: Source: Ministry of the Presidency.
-Government of Spain).Background
+Government of Spain).I have done some corrections and re-writing of this article in January-February 2026 for the 40-year anniversary of the Palme murder on 28 February 2026.Background

 On 28 February 1986 at 23:21, Swedish Prime Minister Olof Palme was shot dead in central Stockholm after having been to the cinema with his wife.
 He was shot at a distance of 20 cm through the trachea, the aorta, and the spinal cord, and the ammunition used was capable of penetrating bulletproof vests.
 This looks like a professional operation.
 Several witnesses saw the killer, but he disappeared immediately and was never found.
 The police investigation began to follow a Kurdish lead that led nowhere.
 The police then suspected a man who was violent alcoholic.
 The Review Commission of the Olof Palme Inquiry in the 1990s found that the police investigation from the beginning had been “unprofessional”.
 Subsequent inquiries did not lead anywhere, despite many detailed claims in the media about the suspects and their agencies.
-The Palme Inquiry was closed down in 2020 after the prosecutor had pointed to a deceased man, a bureaucrat and designer, who supposedly happened to have a gun in his hand with bullets able to penetrate bulletproof vests, and happened to meet the Prime Minister and his wife on the street late at night.
+The Palme Inquiry was closed down in 2020 after the prosecutor had pointed to a deceased man, a bureaucrat and designer, who supposedly happened to leave his job at Skandia insurance company in this very minute late at night with a gun in his hand, with bullets able to penetrate bulletproof vests, and he happened to meet the Prime Minister and his wife at this very place.
 Not many people believed this claim, not even the investigators themselves, who had actually been looking deeply into the involvement of Swedish Stay Behind networks, South African security agents and Western intelligence services.
 The problem has not been a lack of information but rather the huge amount of largely credible evidence pointing in different directions.
 This would also indicate a professional operation.

 Still, Olof Palme received almost 50 percent of the votes in the general elections in autumn 1985.
 Mass media described his peace initiatives as “appeasement policy” with dangerous consequences.
 When he was shot in February 1986, my first reaction was: “They finally did it”.
 It was certainly no surprise.
 He had been prime minister for more than 11 years (1969-76 and 1982-86).
 The political climate was tense – he was unacceptable to both the Americans and the British.
 When a friend of mine, Ola Frithiofson, went with Olof Palme to Heathrow (London) in 1981, airport security stopped Olof Palme, the only passenger to be stopped, opened his luggage and put up all his private belongings on the table for everyone to see.
 It was obviously done to bully him.